-Aisling regularly performs as part of musical improvisation troupe, Waiting For the Call in their revamped show Notflix in which 5 actors and a band improvise an original comedy musical inspired by film suggestions from the audience.
-They had a 5* total sell out run at the Edinburgh Fringe this year and will be performing in Manchester, at the Leicester Square Theatre and as part of the Vaults Festival.
+Aisling is an experienced musical theatre improviser and regularly performs as part of musical improvisation troupe, Waiting For the Call in their revamped show Notflix in which 6 actresses and a band improvise an original comedy musical inspired by film suggestions from the audience.
+They tour throughout the UK and have just finished a month long run at the Gilded Balloon’s flagship Edinburgh venue, The Debating Hall.

-Aisling has devised and performed with theatre company Curious Doings on a number of occasions.
+Aisling has devised and performed with Northern Ireland’s leading devised theatre company, Curious Doings on a number of occasions at the Mac Belfast and Lyric Theatre Belfast.
 Their work is highly physical, visceral and full of the unexpected.
 She helped create the two woman show Just for Tonight which she went on to perform in Brussels to promote the culture and creativity of Northern Ireland.
-This year she worked with Curious Doings to put on The Things People Say at the Lyric Theatre Belfast.
-It explored the idea of what people say and the impact that can have on themselves, those around them, and the wider society.
-Aisling is also interested in writing and worked with Accidental Theatre Company to put on a scratch performance of a play she is developing at the Downpatrick Arts Centre.
+Aisling is also interested in writing and has worked with Accidental Theatre Company to put on a scratch performance of a play she is developing at the Downpatrick Arts Centre.
 The play mixes more traditional scenework with stand up and more experimental styles.
-Aisling is also a Spanish speaker, drama facilitator and qualified TEFL teacher.
+Aisling is also a Spanish speaker, Irish dancer, drama facilitator and qualified TEFL teacher.